-Meeting these criteria does not guarantee admission into the pre-pharmacy program.
-Students who successfully transfer into the pre-pharmacy program will be given the benefits of the Drake PharmD Difference for Transfer Students.
+Although meeting these criteria does not guarantee admission into the pre-pharmacy program, students who successfully transfer into the pre-pharmacy program will be given the benefits of the Drake PharmD Difference for Transfer Students.
 Students who transfer into pre-pharmacy are required to take the PCAT as part of their application to the professional program.

 Transferring into the pre-pharmacy program at Drake does not guarantee admission into the professional pharmacy program.
 Students who are not admitted into the professional program are advised on other degree options and career pathways within the College of Pharmacy and Health Sciences and at Drake.